Remnix Sleep Cycle Calculator: Best Bedtime & Wake-Up Tool

 Keep a Consistent Schedule

-Go to bed and wake at similar times daily to stabilize your circadian rhythm.
+Go to bed and wake at similar times daily to stabilise your circadian rhythm even on weekends.

 Relax Before Sleep

-Try breathing, light stretching or a short reading routine to unwind.
+Try breathing exercises, light stretching, or a short reading routine to wind down before bed.